 An overview of the attempts of the Joint Ministerial Committee on European Negotiations to agree changes to the European Union (Withdrawal) Bill to gain legislative consent from the Scottish Parliament and National Assembly for Wales.Jump to full report >>

 The UK Government introduced its European Union (Withdrawal) Bill (2017-19) (EUW Bill) on 13 July 2017.
-As introduced, the Bill makes significant changes to the legislative and executive competencies of devolved institutions.
+As introduced, the Bill would have made significant changes to the legislative and executive competencies of devolved institutions.
+The Government has since made significant amendments to the Bill’s devolved provisions in the House of Lords.

-The Scottish and Welsh Governments oppose the Bill as it was introduced.
-Each lodged a legislative consent memorandum to their respective devolved legislatures.
-There were four main categories of concern about the effect the EUW Bill would have on the devolution settlements.
-In particular they opposed:
+The Scottish and Welsh Governments opposed the Bill as introduced.
+Each lodged a legislative consent memorandum with the Scottish Parliament and with the National Assembly for Wales (NAW) respectively.
+In these documents, the Governments raised four main concerns about the EUW Bill’s effect on the devolution settlements.
+They opposed:

 Commons Briefing papers CBP-8275